Board & Staff

 TONG ZHANG, PH.D.

 Tong is a first-generation American who immigrated from China to the US as a small child.
 She attended Title I schools throughout her elementary years and credits the dedicated teachers and well-rounded education she received for shaping her career interests and fostering her academic success.
 She has a background in working with organizations to create meaningful and sustained social impact.
-Previously, she was a founding staff member and COO of Thread, an organization providing wrap-around support to high school students in Baltimore city.
+This includes being a founding staff member and COO of Thread, an organization providing wrap-around support to high school students in Baltimore city.
 Prior to her work in non-profit management, she worked on developing cancer vaccines.
-She has a Ph.D. in Immunology from Johns Hopkins University and a B.S. in Biochemistry from the University of Washington, and is a proud alumnae of North Clackamas Schools.
+She has a Ph.D. in Immunology from The Johns Hopkins University School of Medicine, a B.S. in Biochemistry from the University of Washington, and is a proud alumnae of North Clackamas Schools.
 Tong is passionate about the MESA mission of engaging underserved students in STEM in her home state of Oregon and beyond.

 Bianca joins Oregon MESA with experience designing for and teaching in STEM education.
 Her STEM journey started at Cornell University, where she graduated with her B.S. and M.Eng. in mechanical engineering and was a collegiate member of the National Society of Black Engineers.
 After joining Intel in 2012, Bianca relaunched the NSBE Portland Professional chapter with a group of local engineers, focusing on community engagement and bringing engineering education to underrepresented students.
 Bianca is currently putting the "A for Arts" in STE(A)M by bringing science and robotics projects and props to film.
 Bianca oversees our outreach efforts including alumni, volunteers, families, and mentor recruitment.
 She also leads the coordination of MESA Day.